 We meet at Arnos Manor Hotel every Saturday at 8am.
 We currently have between 15 - 20 women running with us on a Saturday morning ages ranging from 18 to 70.
 Our main aim for this women's only running club is to bring women in the area together.
 This will not only improve their health but it also provides a great social environment.
 To attend our running club you DO NOT need to be a runner as we provide coaching for complete beginners: one of the main reasons we formed the running club was to provide a starting block for women who want to improve their health and fitness.

-Hatha Yoga Class
+Back to the top Hatha Yoga Class

 St Annes Church Hall, Salisbury Road, Brislington.